miguelangel43/Dimensionality-Reduction-Masters-Thesis/README.md

 Code used for my Masters Thesis "Study of Dimensionality Reduction Techniques and Interpretation of their Coefficients, and Influence on Learned Models", which can be accessed [here](https://oa.upm.es/75893/).
 It obtained the maximum grade (10/10).

+Running the code in `main.ipynb`, the user can reproduce the results shown in the thesis.

 ## What was done

 First, the dimensionality of the data was reduced using state-of-the-art dimensionality reduction techniques such as SLMVP.
 These reduction techniques were combined with different machine learning classifiers to fine-tune their parameters.
 The objective was to identify the optimal configuration that achieves the highest accuracy with the given data.
 The accuracy obtained with only the first k components is measured for different values of k.